Heyang County

 Heyang County (合阳县 (合陽縣, Héyáng Xiàn), 郃陽) is a county in Shaanxi Province, China, bordering Shanxi Province to the east across the Yellow River.
 It is under the administration of the prefecture-level city of Weinan.

 History

 Heyang County dates to at least the early Han, when Liu Bang's elder brother Liu Xi was demoted to being its marquess after fleeing a Xiongnu attack on Dai c.
 200 BC.

 Legacy

 A species of stone loach, Triplophysa heyangensis, is named after Heyang County where it was first discovered.

 Administrative divisions

-As 2016, this county is divided to 12 towns.
+As of 2016, this county is divided to 12 towns.